tevador/RandomX/doc/isa.md

 An 8-bit immediate value that is used as the shift/rotate count by some ALU instructions and as the jump offset of the CALL instruction.

 #### addr0
 A 32-bit address mask that is used to calculate the read address for the A operand.
+It's sign-extended to 64 bits.

 #### addr1
 A 32-bit address mask that is used to calculate the write address for the C operand. `addr1` is equal to `imm1`.